Skip to main content

 The CSV is the input to whatever return-prep your compliance lead or accountant runs.
 Two ways to grab it:

 Single disclosure.
-Open the donor's disclosure detail page.
+Open the donor's compliance page and open the obligation.
 There's a Download CSV card on the right.

 Bulk download.
 Tick the rows you want from the list view.
 The sticky toolbar appears at the bottom with the count selected.
 Click Download CSV.
-The file downloads with a name pattern of disclosures-<period-label>-<count>-records.csv (or -1-record for a single row).
+The filename's leading token reflects the format: a single-jurisdiction federal selection downloads as aec-recipient-return-<period-label>-<count>-records.csv; a generic selection downloads as disclosures-<period-label>-<count>-records.csv (both use -1-record for a single row).
 If your selection spans multiple periods, the period component becomes <N>-periods.

-Receipt Number, Donor Name, Donor Type, Email, Phone,
+Receipt Number, Jurisdiction, Donor Name, Donor Type, Email,

 Disclosure Period, Trigger Amount, Trigger Date,